MonotaRO Co., Ltd. (OTCMKTS:MONOY) Short Interest Update

-MonotaRO Co., Ltd. (OTCMKTS:MONOY) saw a significant growth in short interest during the month of July.
-As of July 30th, there was short interest totalling 22,100 shares, a growth of 116.7% from the July 15th total of 10,200 shares.
-Based on an average daily trading volume, of 38,600 shares, the short-interest ratio is presently 0.6 days.
+MonotaRO Co., Ltd. (OTCMKTS:MONOY) saw a significant increase in short interest in the month of July.
+As of July 30th, there was short interest totalling 22,100 shares, an increase of 116.7% from the July 15th total of 10,200 shares.
+Based on an average trading volume of 38,600 shares, the days-to-cover ratio is currently 0.6 days.

-Separately, Zacks Investment Research raised MonotaRO from a “sell” rating to a “hold” rating in a research report on Thursday, July 1st.
+Separately, Zacks Investment Research raised MonotaRO from a “sell” rating to a “hold” rating in a research note on Thursday, July 1st.

 MonotaRO Co, Ltd. engages in the sale of maintenance, repair, and operation (MRO) supplies through e-commerce.
 Its products include cutting tools, bearings, fasteners, industrial equipment, and safety devices.
 The company was founded by Kinya Seto on October 19, 2000 and is headquartered in Amagasaki, Japan.